mgumz/mtr-exporter/README.md

     MTR-FLAGS:
             see "man mtr" for valid flags to mtr.

+Since [mtr] itself supports the environment variable `MTR_OPTIONS`, you can also use it to specify common options for all the launched [mtr] instances

 At `/metrics` the measured values of the last run are exposed.

 ### Examples